gioan777/spamotoniko/README.md

 # Spamotoniko

-This is a toy project I made to become familiar with Rust and its various libraries and features, as well as Github's features among other things.
-I use it to help me with shitposts in the Greek language.
+This is a toy project I made to become familiar with Rust and its various libraries (specifically egui+eframe and the capability of making wasm applications for the web), as well as Github's features among other things.
+It's only useful for certain shitposts in Greek.